 Notice how we directly embedded the RAND() function in the cell formula.
-We do not know which random number was drawn, but we do know if it was less than 5% because then cell C1 would display "1".
+We do not know which random number was drawn, but we do know if it was less than 5% because then cell C1 would be one.

 STEP Fill down this formula all the way to cell C1000.
+If needed, search Excel's Help for "fill down."

 As you scroll back up to the top row, you will see a sprinkling of ones among many zeroes.
-With a 5% infection rate, roughly one in twenty cells will have random number draws less than 5% and, therefore, show the number one.
+With a 5% infection rate, roughly one in twenty cells will have random number draws less than 5% and, therefore, show a one.

 The fact that each cell in column C stands alone and does not depend on or influence other cells means we are assuming independence.
 In our model, one person with the virus does not affect the chances of anyone else being infected.
-This condition is surely violated in the real world.
-We should make the chances of infection depend on whether people with whom they come in contact have the virus to improve our analysis.
+If this condition is violated, then our model and results are compromised.
+We would make the chances of infection depend on whether friends and family have the virus, for example, to improve our analysis.
+How many people in our population of 1,000 are infected?